 In 1926, the SAT was developed as the Army Alpha, to measure the IQ of Army recruits.
 Over time, the format and audience for the Scholastic Aptitude Test changed.
 The scoring method, format, and subjects have been adjusted over the years to better reflect the high school curriculum and college application process.

-The current version of the SAT takes three hours (three hours and 50 minutes when including the essay portion) and includes sections on math, reading comprehension, and writing, and the optional essay section.
+The current version of the SAT takes three hours and includes sections on math, reading comprehension, and writing.
 The highest score a person can achieve on the SAT is 1600.